sharmine-s/sql-databases/joins/05_repository_classes_many_to_many.md

 ## Challenge

 Test-drive and implement Model and Repository classes for the table `tags`, with the method `TagRepository#find_by_post`.
-This method should accept a post ID, and return an array of related  `Tag` instances.
+This method should accept a post ID, and return an array of related  `Tag` objects.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->